Learn How to Become a Self-Taught Data Analyst

 Get in Touch

-challengejp_data_analystHi, my name is Jacek and I love data.
-Hope you’ve enjoyed reading this tutorial as much as I enjoyed writing it!
-If you have any questions about data analysis in general or any topic in particular, don’t hesitate to get in touch.
+challengejp_data_analystHi, my name is Jacek and I love spreadsheets!
+I hope you’ve enjoyed reading this tutorial as much as I did writing it!
+If you have any questions about data analysis, don’t hesitate to get in touch.

-Your First Steps in Excel – Beginner’s Crash Tutorial
+Your First Steps in Microsoft Excel – Beginner’s Crash Tutorial

-How to Analyse Data in Excel with Power Query and a Pivot Table
+How to Analyse Data in Microsoft Excel with Power Query and a Pivot Table

 How to Visualise Data in Tableau